BoltTranslate/Translate/README.md

  4. Use the `localeswitcher` twig-function to render a locale switcher in your
     theme: `{{ localeswitcher() }}` or
     `{{ localeswitcher(template = '_my_localeswitcher_template.twig') }}` if you want
     to use a custom template.

-    The base template being used is '_localeswitcher.twig', but you probably just want to add a class.
-That's as simple as:
+The base template being used is '_localeswitcher.twig'.

+    The {{ localeswitcher }} function generates an unordered list with the labels of the languages you've set in the config file.

+    If you only want to a custom class to the unordered list don't make a custom template.
+    Adding a class is as simple as:

     `{{ localeswitcher(classes = 'custom-class another-class') }}`